-Importantly, IPL believes the benefits of a diverse workforce can only be realised when all our people are treated equitably and inclusively.
-We seek to provide a work environment where everyone's unique attributes, characteristics, perspectives and contributions are recognised, respected and valued so that we can accomplish great things together.

-This is why DEI is led from the top by our Executive Team.
-Likewise, it is why the Board provides oversight and responsibility for Management's development and implementation of our DEI strategy and the Company's Diversity Policy.
+We understand that the benefits of a diverse workforce can only be fully realised in an equitable and inclusive environment.
+That is why we are committed to providing a workplace where everyone's unique attributes, characteristics, perspectives and contributions are recognised, respected and valued, enabling us to achieve great things together.
+Given the criticality of DEI, it is led from the top by our Executive Leadership Team.
+Additionally, the Board provides oversight and responsibility for management's development and implementation of our DEI strategy and the Company's Diversity Policy.